In our previous blog we could see how to upgrade RDS MySQL version to latest version with zero downtime using AWS DMS.

 psql --host=<target_db_endpoint> --port=5432 --username=<db_username> --password --dbname=<db_name>

-Run ‘\d‘ command to see the list of tables.
-You cannot able to find any table in target database.
-Because right now we doesn’t creates any tables here.
+Run the ‘\d‘ command to see the list of tables.
+You cannot able to find any table in the target database.
+Because right now we don’t creates any tables here.

-So run ‘exit‘ command to logout from the target database.
+So run the ‘exit‘ command to log out from the target database.

 Database Migration Service

-Now we are going to migrate the Source Database to Target database using DMS.
+Now we are going to migrate the Source Database to the Target database using DMS.

-We now follow the same procedure like the previous blog.
+We now follow the same procedure as the previous blog.

 Create Replication Instance